This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the NEW Devon and South Devon and Torbay CCG commissioning policy for varicose vein referral.
+This is a summary of the NHS Devon CCG commissioning policy for varicose vein referral.

 A recent audit in Western locality has revealed that varicose vein surgery is being performed on a significant number of Grade 2 varicose veins.

-DRSS has been asked by NEW Devon CCG, South Devon and Torbay CCG and secondary care to tighten implementation of the current Varicose Veins Policy.
+DRSS has been asked by NHS Devon CCG and secondary care to tighten implementation of the current Varicose Veins Policy.

 The majority of GP referrals will be unaffected, but there is going to be stricter implementation of the policy wording on "skin change".